arvinsim/artem/content/books.md

 Quiet: The Power of Introverts in a World That Can't Stop Talking - Susan Cain

+No More Mr. Nice Guy - Dr. Robert Glover

 ## Physical

 Hitchhiker's Guide to the Galaxy - Douglas Adams